 Figure 7.
 Morphology and topography of the Ag-thin films: images with droplets and rings on the Ag-thin film surface by SEM (a) and AFM (b,c,d).

-This morphology of the thin metallic films indicates, as previously mentioned [12], the instabilities in the fluid phases during ablation and plasma plume motion from target to support, which consist in the following phenomena and processes and are schematically represented in Figure 8.
+This morphology of the thin metallic films indicates, as previously mentioned [12], the instabilities in the fluid phases during ablation and plasma plume motion from target to support, which consist in the following phenomena and processes that are schematically represented in Figure 8.